 The JLPA•MP is empowering girls to be STEAM leaders of tomorrow through strategic grant-making, coalition building and by partnering with local and national nonprofits on projects for direct service, capacity building and advocacy.

 What is the JLPA•MP’s Community Focus Area?

-The JLPA•MP’s new strategies will focus on “Empowering girls to be the STEM leaders of tomorrow.”
+The JLPA•MP’s new strategies will focus on “Empowering girls to be the STEAM leaders of tomorrow.”
 The JLPA•MP is investing in our next generation of female STEAM leaders by partnering with local and national non-profits on projects for direct service, capacity building, strategic grant making, coalition building and advocacy.
 This new area of focus will last five years and is part of a systematic effort to create a streamlined, issue based approach to community projects, partnerships and volunteer activities that aims to make measurable and long lasting change in the community.
 New partnerships include The Tech Museum of Innovation and Technovation.

 Community Project: What is the Tech Challenge?

 A signature program of The Tech Museum of Innovation, The Tech Challenge is an annual team design challenge for students in grades 4-12 that introduces and reinforces the science and engineering design process with a hands-on project geared to solving a real-world problem.

 What role will the JLPA•MP play in supporting the Tech Challenge?

 League volunteers will mentor a team of middle school girls from the peninsula in the annual Challenge.

 What other ways will the JLPA•MP be supporting the Tech Museum of Innovation?